Cuba's Government and Economy

 The Cuban people are completely reliant on the government to provide healthcare, housing, food, and other basic needs.
 But the government has proved quite inefficient in some areas, which has led many Cubans take matters into their own hands.
 Cubans who own informal businesses — such as a handyman service – can capitalize on the government’s shortcomings.
 Some choose to run their small businesses without the complicated government license and heavy tax, and thus risk being shut down if caught.

 The 1959 revolution promised 100 percent employment for Cuban people of working age.
 State Owned Enterprises (SOEs) are the largest employers of Cuban citizens, but there are now 201 categories of jobs that people can hold in the private sector.
-The Cuban government has begun encouraging privately owned businesses, but it’s unclear how much this will change the Cuban economy, or how how long this change in policy will last.
+The Cuban government has begun encouraging privately owned businesses, but it’s unclear how much this will change the Cuban economy, or how long this change in policy will last.

 Cuba’s centrally planned economy is controlled by the government, but that hasn’t deterred all foreign investment.
 Businesses from other countries have poured money into Cuban agriculture, infrastructure, the sugar trade, nickel mining, and of course, tourism.
+Though the economy isn't great, it is slowly beginning to improve.
+Despite this, poverty is still a significant issue within the country, so you will likely see examples of it during your trip.

 Cuba and the Soviet Union